Western Europe

 Tourists are not welcome everywhere anymore

-It is noteworthy that seven out of the ten most frequented countries globally are situated in Western Europe (2023).
+Seven out of the ten most frequented countries globally are situated in Western Europe (2023).
 The tourism sector plays a crucial role in the region’s economy, contributing to its status as a favored destination for travelers.

-Iceland stands out as my top destination
+Iceland – my top Western Europe travel destination

 I began my travels by hitchhiking to Paris and Amsterdam, which led to an Interrail journey through Italy, France, Portugal, and Spain.
 During my academic years, I also spent three months studying English in London.
 However, as I discovered more exotic locales outside of Europe, my interest in Western Europe waned considerably.